• Skip to primary navigation

 3. Sift flour and baking powder over the wet ingredients.

-4. Mix well using the whisk.
+4. Mix the flour mixture well using the whisk.

 • I used to use ½ cup oil and ¼ cup sour cream in making this recipe.
 Sour cream adds richness and moistness to the cake.
-But, many of you expressed that they do not usually use sour cream so I've made it entirely with oil.
+But, many of you expressed that they do not usually use sour cream, so I've made it entirely with oil.

 • Oils to use, I actually used to make this cake with canola or vegetable oil.
 Looking for a healthier options I used avocado oil this time, this is healthier but for sure not the most economical one.
 I do not recommend using extra version olive oil or coconut oil as they both will affect the taste of the cake.